tamasmajer/refjs/README.md

 4. **Create reactive data**: `const counter = ref(0)`
 5. **Bind to templates or other containers**: `ref.App(ref.Counter({ Display: counter }))`

-Works with any CSS framework.

-### Parameter-Based Dispatch
+### A Single Function

-The `ref` function changes behavior based on the first argument's type.
+The `ref` function's behavior depends on the first argument's type.

 ```javascript
 ref(firstArgument, ...options)